- Content Retrieval Methods

-In Coveo Cloud V2, certain content types can be retrieved using different methods, depending on where the data is located and how customers want Coveo to retrieve it (see Available Coveo Cloud V2 Source Types).
-There can therefore be several source types for a single content type.
-As a result, in the Add a Source of Searchable Content panel, each source type is identified with a tag (see Add a New Source):
+In Coveo Cloud, some connectors can retrieve content using different methods, depending on where the data is located and how customers want Coveo to retrieve it.
+There can therefore be several connectors for the same content type.
+As a result, in the Add a Source of Searchable Content panel, each connector is identified with a tag (see Add a New Source):

-With sources tagged Crawling Module, the Crawling Module pushes content from an on-premises server to Coveo Cloud V2 (see Coveo On-Premises Crawling Module).
+A source based on a connector with the Crawling Module tag relies on the Crawling Module to push content from an on-premises server to the index of a Coveo organization (see Coveo On-Premises Crawling Module).

 Therefore, if you want to retrieve content with a certain method, your license must allow sources using this method to retrieve the desired content, regardless of whether it also allows you to retrieve similar content with a different retrieval method.
-If the desired source option is grayed and tagged Unavailable, your license does not include it.
+If the desired connector tag is grayed and tagged Unavailable, your license doesn’t include it.
 You must then contact Coveo to upgrade your license.